 Mount Hope Cemetery is a one-of-a-kind environment that features an extraordinary landscape.
 Maintaining the vast amount of grounds requires a great deal of volunteer effort and community support.
 Volunteer contributions in horticultural and landscaping activities allow the cemetery to maintain its high level of natural beauty.

-Click here for a listing of 2015 events and register on-line.
+Click here for event listings and on-line registration.
 To organize a custom landscaping event for your group or organization, contact our horticulturist.

 Gardening volunteers help revitalize and maintain gardens and significant grave sites within Mount Hope Cemetery.
 Volunteers are responsible for planting, weeding, and watering specific sites throughout the planting season (May – October) under the direction of a master gardener affiliated with the Friends of Mount Hope Cemetery.
 Volunteers provide their own tools, and can choose to work alone or in groups.
 Individuals, families and community groups are welcome.

 The Friends of Mount Hope host a variety of cemetery tours throughout the year and provide training sessions for people interested in becoming a tour guide.
 This training includes cemetery orientation, biographical information on early residents, and accompanying an experienced tour guide.
 This is a wonderful way to share your enthusiasm and experience in local history with cemetery visitors.

 Docents enhance the experience of visitors by greeting guests, distributing helpful brochures and maps, and providing general information relating to the cemetery’s “permanent residents” and scheduled events.
 An orientation session is afforded for people interested in becoming docents.

 Special events volunteers greet and register event participants, sell merchandise, and serve refreshments, and set-up for special programming among many duties.